Trees are an essential part of nature. They provide oxygen and give us shade, keeping us safe from the scorching sun.

 Thuja Green Giant is an evergreen that grows extremely fast, reaching heights between 20 to 40 feet in just a few years.
 Its sturdy branches will provide plenty of shade and privacy, while the lush green leaves year-round will also give you something pretty to look at.

 Also, This evergreen tree grows quickly enough to be used as a windbreak or privacy screen, but it can also make an attractive ornamental tree.
 It has a pyramidal habit and dark green needles 1 to 2 inches long.

 2. Black Bamboo

-Black bamboo is one of the fastest-growing and most cold-hardy bamboos.
+Black bamboo is one of the fastest-growing and most cold-hardy bamboo.
 It can reach heights of up to 100 feet, but its average growth is around a quarter of that.
-Black Bamboo tends to take five or six years till maturity, and when it does start growing quickly, it grows about 2.91 feet per day.
+Black Bamboo tends to take five or 6 years till maturity, and when it does start growing quickly, it grows about 2.91 feet per day.

-In addition, black bamboo grows best in rich soil with plenty of moisture, but it will tolerate almost any type of soil if given enough water during dry periods.
-Black bamboo does best in full sun or partial shade and grows well in USDA zones 7 through 11.
+This fast-growing grass grows best in rich soil with plenty of moisture, but it will tolerate almost any type of soil if given enough water during dry periods.
+It does best in full sun or partial shade and grows well in USDA zones 7 through 11.

 3. Baby Giant Arborvitae

 The Baby Giant Arborvitae grows at an average rate of 3 feet per year until maturity and can reach up to 10 feet tall.
 The average green giant will grow at least 24 inches per year and, in some cases, as many as 60 inches in one year.